 Do your customers have a problem that your competitors haven’t quite solved yet?
 You could solve it for them!
 This could be a unique product offering.
 Or, on social media, this could simply mean offering more useful, helpful content than your competitor is currently sharing with your target audience.

-In fact, this is often why smaller influencers are able to engage their audiences better on social media than big brands.
+This is often why smaller influencers can engage their audiences better on social media than big brands.
 They offer authenticity and helpfulness that big brands often lack.
 This is their unique selling point (USP) and customers prefer it.

 Steal customers by being better than your competitors